stefanos1316/my_curriculum_vitae/markdown/index.md

 Industrial experience
 ---------------------

-Jan 2019 -- currently
+Jan 2019-currently
-:  **Back-end developer, DevOps, and Integrations**; [AllCanCode](https://www.allcancode.com/)
+:   **Back-end developer, DevOps, and Integrations**; AllCanCode

     *Developing in node.js, integrating new technologies to the copmanies development flow, and setting up the development process.*

 Teaching experience